mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/imanage-cloud-connector.md

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.
-- **iManage Cloud instance URL**: You need your organization's iManage Cloud instance URL, which is typically: [https://cloudimanage.com](https://cloudimanage.com/).
+- Get your organization's iManage Cloud instance URL, typically found at[https://cloudimanage.com](https://cloudimanage.com/).
-- **iManage Cloud NRTADMIN account**: To install the Microsoft iManage Cloud Microsoft Graph connector application in iManage Cloud, you need an iManage account with NRTADMIN permission to complete the OAuth 2.0 Authentication in Microsoft Admin Center.
+- Use an iManage account with NRTADMIN permissions to complete OAuth 2.0 Authentication in Microsoft Admin Center.
-- **OAuth Client_ID and Client_Secret**: Obtain the OAuth Client_ID and Client_Secret from iManage support before setting up the iManage Cloud connection in the Microsoft Admin Center.
+- Obtain the OAuth Client_ID and Client_Secret from iManage support before configuring the iManage Cloud connection in Microsoft Admin Center.
-- **Add and authorize Microsoft iManage Cloud application**: You need to add and authorize the Microsoft iManage Cloud application in the iManage Cloud Control Center.
+- Add and authorize the Microsoft iManage Cloud application within the iManage Cloud Control Center.

-### 1. Display name
+### 1. Configure the display name
 A display name is used to identify each reference in Copilot, helping users easily recognize the associated file or item.
 Display name also signifies trusted content.

-### 2. iManage Cloud instance URL
+### 2. Add the iManage Cloud instance URL
 The iManage Cloud instance URL is essential to correctly access and update data from, which is typically: [https://cloudimanage.com](https://cloudimanage.com/).

-### 3. Authentication Type
+### 3. Provide authentication details

-**iManage Cloud OAuth 2.0**
+#### iManage Cloud OAuth 2.0

 We support OAuth 2.0 authentication for iManage Cloud.
 This connector is registered as an iManage Per-Customer Universal Application titled **Microsoft - iManage Cloud Graph Connector**, which you can find on the iManage Cloud application page.
 To enable this application for your organization, follow these steps.

-#### Step 1: Contact Microsoft to enable iManage Cloud Microsoft Graph connector for your organization
+1. Contact Microsoft to enable iManage Cloud Microsoft Graph connector for your organization.
 The iManage Cloud Microsoft Graph connector is registered as an iManage Per-Customer Universal Application.
 You need to contact your Microsoft account representative to enable this application for your organization during the application preview phase.
 Please send an email using the template below once aligned with your Microsoft account representative.
 Microsoft will work with the iManage support team to register this application for your organization and share the OAuth 2.0 Client Secret to set up the iManage Cloud Microsoft Graph connector for your organization.
-**Email template for application registration:**
+The email template for application registration is:
 To: iManageGCAppRegistra@microsoft.com

 Subject: New cloudimanage.com  {{ApplicationName}}  application for CustomerName